Vellathooval

-Vellathooval is a 2009 Malayalam movie by I. V. Sasi and also the last film done by him, starring Rejith Menon, Nithya Menen and Lalu Alex.
+Vellathooval is a 2009 Indian Malayalam movie by I. V. Sasi and also the last film done by him, starring Rejith Menon, Nithya and Lalu Alex.
 It is about a crazy girl and her journey with a poor friend.

 Plot

-Jiya, daughter of James and Lisa and Mrs Koshi's granddaughter, enjoyed her teenage-like a 'white feather' (Vellathooval).
+Jiya, daughter of James and Lisa and Mrs Koshi's granddaughter, enjoyed her teenage years like a 'Vellathooval' (white feather).
 She is very conservative and has her own views.
-Manu gets fed up with his life.
-After his father's death, his mother marries Zachariya.
-He is always drunk and tortures Manu and his mom.
+After Manu's father's death, his mother marries Zachariah.
+Manu gets fed up with his life, as Zachariah is always drunk and tortures both Manu and his mom.
 So Manu fights with him and leaves home.
-He thinks he could become a murderer if he stays at home.
-Meantime Jiya also leaves her home.
+He thinks he might become a murderer if he stays at home.
+Meantime, Jiya also leaves her home, after a fight with her mother.
 She goes with Manu.
 Manu advises Jiya to go back home many times, but she didn't agree with him.
-Simultaneously Jiya and Manu were becoming very good friends but society misunderstood them and considered them lovers.
+Simultaneously, Jiya and Manu became very good friends but society misunderstood their relationship and considered them lovers.
 Her uncle the City Police Commissioner Abi and his teams search every corner for them.
-At last, a drunken young college mate Willy attacks Manu, and to save her best friend's life Jiya stabs Willy in the stomach.
+At last, a drunken young college mate Willy attacks Manu, and in order to save him, Jiya stabs Willy in the stomach.
 He dies in the hospital.
 Willy's friends and police follow Jiya and Manu.
 Jiya realises her mistake and surrenders herself to police and also saves Manu from Willy's friends.
-The movie ends with showing Jiya staying in Jail.
+The movie ends showing Jiya staying in jail.